Age range: 2.5-8 (depending on appetite and whether the child takes a separate fruit break)

 I wash ours in the dishwasher, obviously separating the lid from the base.
 It cleans up just like new every time and has not caused any troubles (top shelf is recommended).

-The design of the cargo shows a snail on the outside (artistic, not cutesy) and could go be used for longer by kids because of this.
+The design of the trunk shows a elephant on the outside (artistic, not cutesy) and could go be used for longer by kids because of this.

 This is a cheaper lunchbox to ease into bento style lunches with.
 It allows you to make a lunch look really appealing with very little effort.
 It holds more food than a yumbox.